Fort Worth Federal Criminal Attorneys

 Defending Fort Worth and Surrounding Communities from Federal Crimes

 Fort Worth is one of 7 divisions of the Northern District of Texas.
 The Fort Worth courthouse is located at 501 West 10th Street.
-The district judges in the Fort Worth division are John McBryde, Reed O’Connor and Terry Means.
+The primary district judge in the Fort Worth division is Reed O’Connor.
 The website for the United States District Court for the Eastern District of Texas can be found at www.txnd.uscourts.gov.

 In addition, a person can learn about the progress of a case using the PACER system that can be found at www.pacer.gov.
 PACER allows a person to view the docket sheet from a case and/or download all public documents related to the case.
 The PACER system is also a good way to research federal criminal lawyers to determine how many cases an attorney has handled in federal court and whether a particular attorney really has the experience that he or she claims to have as a federal criminal attorney.